charliegreeny/charliegreeny/README.md

 - 👋 Hi, I’m @charliegreeny
-- 👀 I’m interested in Java and JavaScript.
-Especially Spring Boot and REST APIs.
+- 👀 I’m mainly interested in Go and backend development.
+Have experience with Java and Web Development.
 - 🌱 I’m currently continuing my learning in Java and Javascript.
 Plus, expanding my skill set to include React.js and RPA.
 - 💞️ I’m looking to collaborate on everything really.
 I have experience in testing - unit and automated.
 Plus, looking to expand my coding skills by collaborating to open source projects.
 - 📫 email - charliegreenhalgh97@gmail.com